chombo-discharge/chombo-discharge/doc/sphinx/source/WorkedExample.rst

 If your application did not compile, something has gone wrong.
 Typically, there are a ton of things that can go wrong during the compilation stage; for example missing compilers, no HDF5 library (or wrong path specified).
 To troubleshoot miscompilations, you should make sure that

 1. Chombo has a well-defined Make.defs.local file.
-See :ref:`GettingStarted`.
+See :ref:`Chap:GettingStarted`.
 2. HDF5 is installed with MPI
 3. Your PLASMAC_HOME and CHOMBO_HOME variables are set up correctly.